Orientation of good covers: Abstract

+In our previous paper ``Orientation of convex sets'' we defined a partial 3-order on pairwise intersecting convex sets that we call 3-orders realizable by convex sets.
+A good cover is a family of compact closed sets in the plane such that the intersection of the members of any subfamily is either contractible or empty.
+In this paper, we extend the partial 3-order from the previous one and define a partial 3-order on good covers having pairwise intersecting sets.

-The main result of this paper is that there is a \pTO that is not a \GCTO, implying also that it is not a \CTO---this latter problem was left open in our earlier paper.
+If the family is non-degenerate with respect to the orientation, i.e., always $\o(ABC)\ne 0$, we obtain a total 3-order.
+The main result of this paper is that there is a total 3-order, which is realizable by points that is not realizable by good covers, implying also that it is not realizable by convex sets.
+This latter problem was left open in our earlier paper.
 Our proof involves several combinatorial and geometric observations that can be of independent interest.
-Along the way, we define several further special families of \GCTO's.
+Along the way, we regard the 3-orders realizable by various special good covers, in particular, by families of topological trees, curves, lines and Y-shapes that pairwise intersect exactly once.